findingDodi/slothMachine/README.md

 * ~~give "opportunity" to start a new game while on machine~~
 * ~~use Game result for exchanging 🦤~~
 * pitty-system for testing
+* set functions and variables private
+* getter and setter
+* tidy up